stanford-ssi/habmc-tutorials/Ubuntu/  Ubuntu_Overview.md

 If you're unsure which to go with, the dual boot is superior in almost every aspect aside from user-friendliness in set up.
 However, this guide is here to help you with that, so no need to worry.

+Also, if you get stuck at any point in this tutorial or everything you hold dear starts to break, Slack `@implyingicheck` for help!

 * [Virtual Machine Guide][]
 * [Dual Boot Guide][]